C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

  - interface-luxembourgensia
 order: 6
 ---
-Newspapers have become an important media since the 19th century and offer valuable information about events and opinions in our past and present societies.
-The massive digitization of newspapers, ongoing in many (national) libraries, holds the promise a bonanza of data for historical research.
-However, in the process of creating online access to digitized newspaper, choices are made and changes occur that affect the informational and artefactual value of a source, and which historians should be able to identify and understand.
-What appears on your screen at home, is quite different from what you can hold in your hand in the archive.
-Moreover, National Libraries deal with all kinds of financial, legal and technical constraints, which together with their own institutional history, determine their digitization policy.
-Some libraries outsource the work of processing and exploiting the data through public-private partnerships with companies.
+Newspapers have become an important medium since the 19th century.
+They offer valuable information about events and opinions in past and present societies.
+The large-scale digitisation of newspapers that is currently taking place in many (national) libraries holds the promise of a bonanza of data for historical research.
+However, in the process of creating online access to digitised newspapers, choices are made and changes occur that affect the informational and artefactual value of a source, and historians should be able to identify and understand these changes.
+What appears on your screen at home is quite different from what you can hold in your hands at an archive.
+Moreover, national libraries have to deal with all kinds of financial, legal and technical constraints, which, together with their own institutional history, determine their digitisation policy.
+Some libraries outsource the work of processing and exploiting data through public-private partnerships with companies.
 This assignment covers two approaches: 1.
-You are asked to consider the choices made and technologies used for the digitization and online publication of various newspapers, 2.
-You will explore the diversity of news covergage and exploit the opportunities of online access to newspapers by conducting comparative research.
+You are asked to consider the choices made and the technologies used for the digitisation and online publication of various newspapers; 2.
+You will explore the diversity of news coverage and exploit the opportunities of online access to newspapers by conducting comparative research.

 [card](tom-tryniski)